Rules for 2018 – 2019 Season

 - Any bona fide member of a club shall be eligible to play in league matches.
 A player who has played for the 1st XV is eligible to play for the 2nd XV the following week and thereafter, providing that his 1st XV have a game on that same weekend.
 No club shall be allowed to play any member or members of another club in order to strengthen their own team for league matches.
 The exception to this rule may apply to front row players only, who with the permission of the opposition club, may be brought in when that club has insufficient such players, to allow a game to go ahead.
 In the case of any particular hardship arising from this Rule, application may be made to the League Secretary.

 - Up to six replacements are allowed in any game, one (preferably two) of those replacements must be capable of playing in the front row.
 Rolling substitutions are allowed in all games.
+If you have more than 6 subs please confirm with opposition.

 - Before a game commences if there is a shortage of front row players, the game starts with uncontested scrums, and four league points will be awarded to the team with the full compliment.
 Should the team unable to field a front row win the match they will receive 2 points and any bonus points that may be won.
 If a game goes into uncontested scrums after the start normal rules apply.
 All games involved in uncontested scrums must be reported to the League Secretary.
+If any team is seen to be exploiting this rule action can be taken to deduct points.

 - The appointment of the referees will be made by the home club through their local Referees Society.